-- Marble cutting board (I bought this one)
+- Marble Cutting Board (I bought this one)

-- Dremel tool with a variety of heads
+- Dremel Tool with a Variety of Heads

-- Transfer paper
+- Transfer Paper

 After I got the design carved, I peeled off the vinyl.
-I noticed a few rough edges, and that is okay.
-Make sure you are under a bright light and change the Dremel head to a narrow, pointy one.
+Immediately, I noticed a few rough edges.
+It wasn’t that big of a deal.
+Just make sure you are under a bright light and have the narrow, pointy Dremel head on.
 Then go to town smoothing out the rough edges on the design.
 This part of the process really made it shine!
-Take a look at how it turned out.
+Take a look at how it turned out in the end!